 Here's a look at the clubs and organizations that are up and running this year!

-The 24 Hour Shakespeare Marathon
+The 24 hour Shakespeare Festival

-American Chemical Society Student Chapter
+American Chemical Society (ACS) Student Chapter

 American Sign Language Club

-Mission: Brainwashed is a group of individuals who are passionate about both the psychology and biology of the brain.
+Mission: Brainwashed is about a group of individuals who are passionate about both the psychology and biology of the brain.
 We will approach the exploration of the brain based on our interests, learning about the diverse effects of all activities from dance to psychiatry while focusing on everything from ethical issues to philosophical issues.
 This is a space in which we can learn about the brain by reviewing groundbreaking research through dialogue and interactive activities.
 A major goal of this group is to provide a platform in which individuals can pursue initiatives in an interdisciplinary context to spread our knowledge of the brain to the rest of the community in ways that will improve how we see and interact with the world.